snoplus/data-flow-documentation/issues_solutions/instruction.md

 **Solution:**

 This usually happens if you leave couch open in a tab for too long.
 Close the tab and open a new one, and couch should start working again.
+Otherwise, if you created a new view on Couch it takes about 15-25 minutes for it to reload everything.

 ---